 For improving the deliverability process of your email, it is always better if you stop annoying your users with the influx of emails at regular intervals.

 As per expert research, it is recommended that emails should be sent once every two weeks, as the ideal frequency rate for email sending.
-But it is always up to you how you are determining the cadence of an ideal email frequency.
-Else you can also allow your users to set the frequency of emails just as this company called West Elm did.
+But it is always up to you how you determine the cadence of an ideal email frequency.
+Otherwise, you can also allow your users to set the frequency of emails just as this company called West Elm did.

 7. Create segmented lists